gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 import MyPerson from "./person.js";
 ```

-It's important to note that a module can expose named and default exports at the same time.
+It's important to note that a module can expose named exports and a default export at the same time.
 The syntax for that would look like the following:

 ```js
 // math.js